watch command in Linux runs other commands on a regular interval, then displays the output in the terminal. Here’s how to use it!

 I’ll continue to use the

 date command as an example.
-The following command will run
+The following command will run the

-date every second.
+date command every second.

 watch -n 1 date